stuttgart-things/docs/slides/idp-intro-overview.md

 ### /IDP
 #### /PLAN

-**Projektplanung (Jira, Confluence, GitHub Projects)**
+**Project planning (Jira, Confluence, GitHub Projects)**

-- **Scorecards / Qualität-Metriken:**
+- **Scorecards / quality metrics:**
-  - Früh zeigen, wie reif bzw. „production-ready“ ein Service oder Modul ist – z.
-B. technischer Zustand, Wartbarkeit, Sicherheit.
+  - Show early on how mature or “production-ready” a service or module is – e.g., technical condition, maintainability, security.
-- **Software / Service Katalog:**
+- **Software/service catalog:**
-  - Abbild aller verfügbaren Services, Bibliotheken, Infrastruktur­module inkl.
-Ownership, Zustand, Abhängigkeiten.
-Entwickler können früh sehen, was schon existiert
+  - Map of all available services, libraries, infrastructure modules, including ownership, status, dependencies.
+Developers can see early on what already exists.
-- **Dokumentations-Hub:**
+- **Documentation hub:**
-  - Katalogisierung von Projekten, Teams, Komponenten und Technologien
+  - Cataloging of projects, teams, components, and technologies.

 ---

 ### /IDP
 #### /CODE

-**Versionskontrolle (GitHub / GitLab, IDEs)**
+**Version control (GitHub/GitLab, IDEs)**

-- **Governance & Policies eingebettet:**
+- **Embedded governance and policies:**
-  - Sicherheits- und Architektur-Vorgaben automatisch bei Projekt-Erstellung sichtbar bzw. durchgesetzt.
+  - Security and architecture requirements are automatically visible and enforced when a project is created.
-- **Integration mit Versionsverwaltung/CI Tools:**
+- **Integration with version control/CI tools:**
-  - Das Portal zeigt z.
-B. Builds, Pull Requests, Test-Status, so dass Entwicklung in den Überblick integriert ist.
+  - The portal displays builds, pull requests, test status, etc., so that development is integrated into the overview.
-- **Self-service Aktionen /Scaffolding:**
+- **Self-service actions/scaffolding:**
-  - vordefinierten Templates (Golden Paths) und Automatisierungen
+  - Predefined templates (Golden Paths) and automations

 ---